Fit as a Mama Bear

 Exercise #11: At Home Reverse Hyper Extensions

-Typically, this exercise is done in the gym with a specific machine (see here for a demo).
-However, it can be done at home as well.
+Typically, this exercise is done in the gym with a specific machine (see here for a demo) and is one of my favorite hip dominant exercises.

-Normally when performing reverse hyperextension at home, you'll elevate your body further with a swiss ball like in this video.
+Normally, when performing reverse hyperextension at home, you'll elevate your body further with a swiss ball, check out this swiss ball reverse hyperextension.

 However, you can easily perform this on a bench.